alopez/alopez.github.com/index.md

 ---
 layout: default
 ---
-I am Director of [AI Research](https://rasa.com/research/) at [Rasa](https://rasa.com), where we are building the standard infrastructure for conversational AI.
+I am a research leader in natural language processing, most recently at Rasa, where I was Director of AI Research until February 2022.
+I'm looking for new opportunities, so please reach out!

 My research interests are broad, and I have worked on many scientific, mathematical, and engineering problems in natural language processing.
 Most of my research papers can be found on